mspremulli/Scoop/README.md

 # PVD TEAM 3

-# Scoop: The Ride-Share Solution for a Cleaner World – Stop CO2 Pollution Today
+# Scoop: Stop CO2 Pollution, One Shared Ride at a Time

 ## Project Summary